awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 **Range**: `[[xw,0,yw,0] … [xw,Max-1, yw,Max-1]]`

-An ordered list of track\-depedent `Max` milestones along the track center\.
+An ordered list of track\-dependent `Max` milestones along the track center\.
 Each milestone is described by a coordinate of \(xw,i, yw,i\)\.
 For a looped track, the first and last waypoints are the same\.
 For a straight or other non\-looped track, the first and last waypoints are different\.

 ![\[\]](http://docs.aws.amazon.com/deepracer/latest/developerguide/images/deepracer-reward-function-input-waypoints.png)